johnnyfivepi/tailscale-on-raspberry-pi/README.md

 - Open an [issue](https://github.com/johnnyfivepi/tailscale-vpn-guide/issues) or [submit a pull request](https://github.com/johnnyfivepi/tailscale-vpn-guide/pulls)
 - Found a better workaround for DNS or routing?
 Share it!
-- Friendly contributions are always welcome — even typo fixes
+- Friendly contributions are always welcome — even typo fixes!

+---

+## 🧩 Optional: Run This Site Locally

 ---